leonardocerliani/GUTS_fmri_preproc/TUT/README.md

 In this folder there is a quasi-random collection of small tutorials that can help getting started with processing MRI images, mostly using [FSL](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).
 In the future, it might get more organized.

 ## 00_preliminary.md
+- An opinionated short list of the best image viewers out there
 - Link to a basic intro about working with the linux shell (which applies also to the WSL for Windows)
 - Setting up an the ole-but-efficient [fslview image viewer using Docker](https://github.com/leonardocerliani/fslview_in_a_box)
 - Exploring images in RStudio using papayawidget (see also later in the folder `02_papaya_R_nifti_viewer`)